Yuval2306/football-results-app/README.md

-# ⚽ Football Results App
+hi# ⚽ Football Results App

 A clean and simple Android app for managing football match results, viewing team statistics, and browsing match reports --- all stored